kubeflow/website/content/en/docs/ibm/deploy/install-kubeflow.md

   ibmcloud login
   ```

-* Create and access to a Kubernetes cluster on IKS
+* Create and access a Kubernetes cluster on IKS

   To deploy Kubeflow on IBM Cloud, you need a cluster running on IKS.
 If you don't have a cluster running, follow the [Create an IBM Cloud cluster](/docs/ibm/create-cluster) guide.